-The Customer agrees to use commercially appropriate efforts to prevent unauthorized access to, and use of, programs and licensor data and will notify Ex Libris as soon as possible of any unauthorized access or use.
+The Customer is responsible for employing appropriate efforts to prevent unauthorized access to, and use of, Ex Libris solutions and licensor data and must notify Ex Libris as soon as possible of any unauthorized access or use.

-The Customer agrees not to permit any end user or third-party to, (i) make available in any way for the use or benefit of any unauthorized party, the programs, licensor data, related materials, or other proprietary information received from Ex Libris, in whole or in part, unless Ex Libris so consents in writing; (ii) reverse engineer, decompile, or disassemble the programs or any components thereof except as permitted by law; (iii) violate or abuse the password protections governing access to and use of programs; (iv) copy, modify, create derivative works from, download, distribute, or store all or any substantial portion of the licensor data; (v) remove, deface, obscure, or alter Ex Libris' or any third-party's copyright notices, trademarks, or other proprietary rights notices affixed to or provided as part of the programs and/or licensor data; (vi) use any robot, spider, scraper, or other automated means to access the programs or licensor data for any purpose without Ex Libris' written consent; (vii) use or display program logos differing from Ex Libris’ own without Ex Libris’ prior approval; (viii) store information or materials in the Ex Libris cloud that violates a third party’s rights or breaches applicable law; and/or (ix) use the solutions or the licensor data in a way which would violate any applicable laws, rules and regulations.
+Customer and its end users are not permitted to, (i) make available in any way for the use or benefit of any unauthorized party, Ex Libris’ solutions, licensor data, related materials, or other proprietary information received from Ex Libris, in whole or in part, unless Ex Libris so consents in writing; (ii) reverse engineer, decompile, or disassemble the solutions or any components thereof except as expressly authorized by law; (iii) violate or abuse the password protections governing access to and use of solutions; (iv) copy, modify, create derivative works from, download, distribute, or store all or any substantial portion of the solutions or licensor data; (v) remove, deface, obscure, or alter Ex Libris' or any third-party's copyright notices, trademarks, or other proprietary rights notices affixed to or provided as part of the solutions, documentation and/or licensor data; (vi) use any robot, spider, scraper, or other automated means to access the solutions or licensor data for any purpose without Ex Libris' written consent; (vii) use or display program logos differing from Ex Libris’ own without Ex Libris’ prior approval; (viii) store information or materials in the Ex Libris cloud that violates a third party’s rights or breaches applicable law; and/or (ix) use the solutions or the licensor data in a way which would violate any applicable laws, rules and regulations.

-The Customer will not use his privileges to: (i) perform penetration, vulnerability or security scans or tests or to run any other security software or action or to run any other automated monitoring on Ex Libris solutions or services; or (ii) attempt to access any program, resource, service or system not included in the customer Scope of the Agreement.
-In case of shared environments, the customer will access his own data and configurations for management purposes only.
+Customers are not permitted to: (i) perform penetration, vulnerability or security scans or tests or to run any other security software or action or to run any other automated monitoring on Ex Libris solutions or services; or (ii) attempt to access any program, resource, service or system not included in the customer access rights under the Agreement.
+In case of shared environments, the customer will access its own data and configurations for management purposes only.

-The Customer will maintain the confidentiality of any information received by Ex Libris in connection with Ex Libris programs and/or services, including, but not limited to, product configurations and network diagrams and will not disclose such information or use it for any purpose other than for the customer's own use of the service, as permitted in the Scope of the Agreement.
+Customers must maintain the confidentiality of any non-public information received from Ex Libris in connection with Ex Libris solutions and/or services, including, but not limited to, product configurations and network diagrams and will not disclose such information or use it for any purpose other than for the customer's own use of the service, as permitted in the Customer’s Agreement.

-The Customer may access the program and Ex Libris Cloud systems (the "System") on which Customer data is stored within the Program and/or the System for the purpose of utilizing Program functionalities and for customizing Program access rights and privileges in accordance with the Customer's needs.
+The Customer may access the Ex Libris solution and Ex Libris Cloud systems (the "System") on which Customer data is stored within the solution and/or the System for the purpose of utilizing solution functionalities and for configuring solution access rights and privileges in accordance with the solution documentation.